Mattral/Recreating-the-Bing-Chatbot/README.md

 The user query is used to extract relevant articles using a search engine (e.g. Bing or Google Search), which are then split into chunks.
 We then compute the embeddings of each chunk, rank them by cosine similarity with respect to the embedding of the query, and put the most relevant chunks into a prompt to generate the final answer, while also keeping track of the sources.

 ## Ask Trending Questions
-Let’s start this lesson by seeing an example.
+Let’s start this repo by seeing an example.
 The following piece must be familiar by now.
 It uses the OpenAI GPT-3.5-turbo model to create an assistant to answer questions.
 We will ask the model to name the latest Fast & Furious movie, released recently.
 Therefore, the model couldn’t have seen the answer during the training.
 Remember to install the required packages with the following command: pip install langchain deeplake openai tiktoken.

 ```
 The user query is used to extract relevant articles using a search engine (e.g. Bing or Google Search), which are then split into chunks.
 We then compute the embeddings of each chunk, rank them by cosine similarity with respect to the embedding of the query, and put the most relevant chunks into a prompt to generate the final answer, while also keeping track of the sources.

 Ask Trending Questions
-Let’s start this lesson by seeing an example.
+Let’s start this repo by seeing an example.
 The following piece must be familiar by now.
 It uses the OpenAI GPT-3.5-turbo model to create an assistant to answer questions.
 We will ask the model to name the latest Fast & Furious movie, released recently.
 Therefore, the model couldn’t have seen the answer during the training.
 Remember to install the required packages with the following command: pip install langchain deeplake openai tiktoken.
 ```

 ```